FREE Robots.txt Generator

 Robots.txt Generator for SEO and Crawl Control

-A good robots.txt setup can help reduce wasted crawling on low value areas like admin paths, cart pages, internal search results, filter combinations, staging sections, or duplicate utility URLs.
-That matters because search engines do not spend unlimited crawl resources on every website.
-When important pages are easy to discover and noisy sections are controlled, your new content, product pages, and core landing pages are easier for crawlers to prioritize.
-This is one reason robots.txt generators remain popular across top ranking SEO tool pages from SmallSEOTools, SEOptimer, Elementor, DNSChecker, and SERanking.
+A good robots.txt setup helps reduce wasted crawl budget on low-value areas like admin paths, cart pages, internal search results, filter combinations, staging sections, or duplicate URLs.
+Because search engines do not spend unlimited crawl resources on a single website, controlling noisy sections ensures that your new content, product pages, and core landing pages are prioritized.

 What a robots.txt file actually does

-That last point matters more now than it used to.
 A modern robots.txt file is no longer just about Googlebot and Bingbot.
-Many websites also want to define rules for AI crawlers like GPTBot, ClaudeBot, Google Extended, or PerplexityBot, as well as SEO crawlers such as AhrefsBot or SemrushBot.
-Your Keytomic generator already leans into that modern use case by giving per bot controls and live preview, which is a strong differentiator compared with many simpler generators that only cover search engine bots.
+Websites now need to define rules for AI crawlers like GPTBot, ClaudeBot, Google-Extended, and PerplexityBot, as well as SEO crawlers such as AhrefsBot or SemrushBot.
+The Keytomic generator is built for this modern landscape, offering per-bot controls and a live preview to give you total command over who crawls your site.

 Best practices for robots.txt in 2026

-The biggest best practice is to avoid using robots.txt as a blunt instrument.
-Blocking the wrong folder can quietly cut off valuable pages from crawling.
-A common mistake is disallowing assets, sections, or templates without checking what else depends on them.
-Another frequent mistake is assuming robots.txt removes URLs from Google’s index.
-Google explicitly says that a blocked page can still appear in search if other pages link to it.
-If you need reliable deindexing, use a noindex directive on the page itself or protect the content behind authentication.
+The most important best practice is to avoid using robots.txt as a blunt instrument.
+Blocking the wrong folder can quietly cut off valuable pages from being crawled.
+A common mistake is disallowing assets, CSS, or script folders without checking what else depends on them to render properly.
+Another frequent error is assuming robots.txt removes URLs from Google's index.
+Google explicitly states that a blocked page can still appear in search results if other pages link to it.
+For reliable deindexing, always use a noindex directive.

-Another best practice is placement.
-Your file must be named robots.txt and uploaded to the root of the exact host it controls, such as https://example.com/robots.txt.
-A file placed in a subfolder will not work as intended.
-Rules also apply only to that specific protocol, host, and port, which means subdomains may need their own robots.txt files.
-This catches a lot of teams during migrations, staging setups, and CMS changes.
+Placement is also critical.
+Your file must be named robots.txt and uploaded to the root directory of the exact host it controls (e.g., https://yoursite.com/robots.txt).
+A file placed in a subfolder will not work.
+Rules only apply to that specific protocol, host, and port - meaning subdomains require their own robots.txt files.

-You should also be careful with unsupported directives.
-Google has said that rules like noindex, nofollow, and crawl-delay in robots.txt are unsupported for Googlebot.
-That means adding them may create false confidence without changing Google’s behavior.
-If your server is under stress, use server side controls or Google’s supported crawl management methods rather than relying on robots.txt alone.
+Finally, be careful with unsupported directives.
+Google has stated that rules like noindex, nofollow, and crawl-delay within a robots.txt file are unsupported by Googlebot.
+If your server is under stress, rely on server-side controls or Google's supported crawl management tools rather than robots.txt alone.

 Robots.txt vs sitemap

-A sitemap and a robots.txt file work together, but they do different jobs.
-Your sitemap helps search engines discover the URLs you want crawled and understand site structure.
-Your robots.txt file tells crawlers where they should or should not go.
-In practice, a healthy technical SEO setup usually includes both.
-That is why most top ranking robots.txt generator pages also ask for your sitemap URL during setup, and why adding the sitemap line to your final file is a good habit for most sites.
+A sitemap and a robots.txt file work together, but they serve entirely different purposes.
+Your sitemap helps search engines discover the URLs you want crawled and understand your site's structure.
+Your robots.txt file tells crawlers where they should not go.
+A healthy technical SEO setup requires both, which is why our generator allows you to easily append your sitemap URL directly into your final file.

 How to use this robots.txt generator